What Happens If Your Wedding Runs Late? (And How a DJ/MC Keeps It Smooth)

 Cut the garter toss (or bouquet toss).
 These are optional moments that can take 10–15 minutes when you factor in gathering, the song, the bit, and cleanup.
 Most couples don't miss them when they're cut.

 Shorten the toast window.
 If you have four toasters and they each go long, that's a big chunk of time.
-Give your MC a heads-up in advance that toasts should wrap by a certain time, and let them give a gentle signal when it's time to close out.
+Give your MC a heads-up in advance that toasts should wrap by a certain time, and let them give a gentle signal when it's time to wrap up.

 Start open dancing sooner.
 If cocktail hour ran long and dinner is on track, consider letting the DJ start dance-floor-ready music right after the first dance and parent dances — skip the slow transition set and just go for it.

-Chain your announcements.
-Instead of announcing each thing separately and waiting for the room to settle, a good MC can link moments together: "Up next, we'll cut the cake — and right after that, we're getting on the dance floor."
+Combine transitions.
+Instead of announcing each thing separately and waiting for the room to settle, a good MC can chain announcements together: "Up next, we'll cut the cake — and right after that, we're getting on the dance floor."
 Clean, fast, no dead air.

 The best insurance against a stressful late-running reception is a DJ/MC who's done this before and knows how to read the situation without needing to be told every five minutes.